Dual Diagnosis Definition And Management

 What causes co-occurring disorders?

 Co-occurring conditions may arise when an individual uses or becomes dependent on substances to reduce symptoms of a mental health condition or in conjunction with a mental health diagnosis.
-Substance use may exacerbate mental health symptoms, leading to further use in some cases.
+Substance use may exacerbate mental health symptoms, leading to further substance use in some cases.

 Diagnostic evaluations of underlying conditions